 It is also possible to clean the floor with products designed to remove mineral buildup.
 A professional janitor supply company will have a good idea on what is best for your needs.
 We use “Haze Away” from Janitor’s Supply Company, located here in Ft.
 Wayne, IN.
 An auto scrubber or swing machine will help rinse the mineral residue from the surface.

+If the floor has been polished, the concrete may require the removal of the polishing guard product, to clean this residue and reapplied.
 If the floor has been sealed with a topical sealer (like acrylic or clear epoxy coating), then the sealer will need to be removed to clean the surface.
-The efflorescence is trapped in between the concrete slab and the topical sealer.
-After the topical sealer is removed, the mineral salt can be cleaned.
+The efflorescence is trapped between the concrete slab and the topical sealer.

 Our Project Leaders can help you navigate how to get your concrete floor looking its best.
 Our StrongTread ReFresh system is designed to make a well-loved polished floor look new.
 It includes a deep clean of the floor before bringing the floor back up to its original shine.